GolfRider/Good-Links/README.md

     	for going out, I found, was really going in." -John Muir
     10. "Courage is the most important of all virtues,because without it we can't practice any other virtue with consistency"
     11. A person who feels appreciated will allways do more than what is expected
+    12. Valuing/Prioritizing Time over Money is associated with greater happiness/well being " - Psychology Research